BabitaSingh29/Vrinda-Store-Analysis-Excel-/README.md

 ### Insights : 1.
 Women are more likely to buy compared to men.
  ###    2. Maharashtra,Karnataka and Uttarpradesh are the top 3 states that buy more.
  ###     3. Adult age group(30-49 years) is max contributing.
  ###      4. Amajon, Flipkart and Myntra channels are max. contributing.

+## Final Conclusion to improve Vrinda Store Sales: Target women customers of age group(30 to 49 years old) living in Maharashtra,Karnataka and Uttarpradesh by showing ads/offers/coupon available on Amajon,Flipkart and Myntra.